Solsynth/DysonNetwork/README.md

 # The Dyson Network

-The Dyson Network is the backend of the Solar Network.
+The Dyson Network is the server-side of the Solar Network.
 We’ve open-sourced it here to ensure full transparency and accessibility for everyone.

 However, it is not designed for self-hosted due to several limitations: